 What you need to know

-This provides a summary of the key terms only.
+This page provides a summary of the key terms only.
 As with all insurance policies, terms and conditions apply.
-For our terms and conditions, including information about exclusions, excesses and sub-limits, we recommend you read the Product Disclosure Statement (PDS), including Policy Wording.
+For our terms and conditions (including information about exclusions, excesses and sub limits) we recommend you read the travel insurance policy document.